 Myth 3: All CIA officers recruit and handle agents

-Some people who work for the CIA recruit and handle agents, which is the job of an operations officer.
+Some people who work for the CIA recruit and handle agents, which is the job of a case officer.
 While the number of employees at CIA is classified, we can tell you that the variety of careers here is similar to that of a major corporation.
 CIA officers work as analysts, scientists, engineers, economists, linguists, mathematicians, secretaries, accountants, computer specialists, targeting officers, inventors, developers, cartographers, cyber exploitation officers, architects, data engineers, IT technicians, human resources, auditors, psychologists, environmental safety officers, nurses, physicians, psychiatrists, cyber security officers, security protective service (federal police) officers, polygraph examiners, attorneys, paralegals, logistics officers, researchers, communications officers, editors, graphic designers, videographers, instructors, automotive mechanics, librarians, historians, museum curators, and more!